Caroline Dhavernas

-Caroline Dhavernas (/ˈkærəlin dəˈvɜːrnə/ CARA-leen-_-də-VURR-na) is a Canadian actress.
+Caroline Dhavernas (/ˈkærəlin dəˈvɜːrnə/ CARA-leen-_-də-VURR-na) (born 1978) is a Canadian actress.
 In the United States, her best known work has been her collaborations with Bryan Fuller.
 She played Jaye Tyler in the Fox comedy-drama series Wonderfalls, and Alana Bloom in the NBC psychological horror drama series Hannibal.

 She also starred as Lily Brenner in the ABC medical drama Off the Map.
 From 2017 to 2019, she portrayed the titular character in the Canada-produced and Canadian- and American-distributed medical drama-black comedy Mary Kills People.

 Early life

 Dhavernas was born in Montreal, Quebec, the daughter of the Québécois actors Sébastien Dhavernas and Michèle Deslauriers.
 Her sister Gabrielle Dhavernas is also an actress and specializes in dubbing.
-The voice timbre of both actresses is very similar, enabling Gabrielle to dub the voice of Caroline.
+The vocal timbre of both actresses is similar, enabling Gabrielle to dub the voice of Caroline.
 She learned English at a very young age, as her parents sent her to an English-speaking elementary school called The Priory School.